zalayo/Hierarchical-Linkage-Regression/README.md

     - 'output.txt' - cluster number estimate.
 Saved to "./$HLR/output/"

 ## References
-[1] Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.
+[1] Zalay, O. Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.
 Submitted to PLOS One, Aug 2019